pwyf/ati/2018/agencies/us-mcc.md

 short_name: US, MCC
 ---

 Created by the US Congress in 2004, the Millennium Challenge Corporation (MCC) is an independent bilateral US foreign aid agency.
-It provides large-scale, multi-year grants for global poverty reduction.
-As part of the US government, MCC became an IATI member in 2011.
+It provides large-scale, multi-year "compacts" to eligible countries for economic growth in focused sectors.  ment, MCC became an IATI member in 2011.
 It first published IATI data in January 2013.

 ---

 As in previous years, the United States Millennium Challenge Corporation (US-MCC) is placed in the very good category, and is the top performing US agency.

-As with all US agencies, data is only published quarterly to the IATI Registry.
-However, MCC began reporting directly to IATI rather than through the State Department's "F" Bureau.
+For the first time, MCC began reporting directly to the IATI Registry rather than through the State Department's "F" Bureau and has now greater control over the quality of its data.

+As with all US agencies, MCC publishes quarterly to the IATI Registry. .

 All organisational planning indicators are published in the comparable IATI format except country strategies.
 These, however, are consistently published in other formats.